-The recent disclosures that Amazon copied and rigged search results to promote its own brands have triggered a firestorm of controversy.
-While Amazon denies copying any products, these documents reveal that it rigged search results in India to boost its own brands.
+The recent disclosures that Amazon copied. rigged search results to promote its own brands have triggered a firestorm of controversy.
+While Amazon denies copying any products. these documents reveal that it rigged search results in India to boost its own brands.
 These documents were reviewed by two top Amazon executives.
 In response to these findings, the company said it was committed to making sure that its own brand would appear high on search results.

 Search seeding isn’t a sinister tool to boost ASINs